Introduction

 Step 1: PDF Rip

-.
-This tool rips PDFs into Markdown like a digital chainsaw, pulling text from piles of tech tomes—compilers, algorithms, the works.
-No page left unturned, no detail spared.
+It starts with pymupdf4llm.
+This tool converts PDFs into Markdown, pulling text from piles of tech books: compilers, algorithms, the works.

 The Flow in Action

-This pipeline’s a beast!
-Gigabytes of docs devoured in no time, from PDF to vector in one smooth rip.
+Gigabytes of docs processed, from PDF to searchable vector, in one pipeline.

 Usage Flow